rdylanward/HeatSink/README.md

 ### Code

--   The Javascript for the modals was originally written by [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp) and repurposed to aid in the function of the modal.

--   The Javascript for the Map was originally written for and provided by the Google Maps Platform Maps JavaScript API Guide [Google Maps Platform](https://developers.google.com/maps) and repurposed to aid in the function and design of the map.

--   The Javascript for the Sticky Menu was originally written by [W3Schools](https://www.w3schools.com/howto/howto_js_navbar_sticky.asp) and repurposed to aid in the function of the sticky menu.

--   The Javascript for the Mobile Menu was originally written by [W3Schools](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp) and repurposed to aid in the function of the mobile menu.
+-   Method POST button code provided by Andrew Clark(https://stackoverflow.com/questions/66618070/flask-differentiating-between-different-post-requests) and adjusted for my requirements.

 -   GitHub instructions provided in the Development section of this ReadMe was provided by [GitHub](https://github.com/) and [Code Institute](https://codeinstitute.net/) with links updated to this project.

 ### Content

--   All content was written and edited by Dylan Ward using the [Brackets](http://brackets.io/) editor.
+-   All content was written and edited by Dylan Ward using the [GitPod](https://www.gitpod.io/) editor.

 -   Colour pallettes were chosen with the aid of [Paletton](https://paletton.com/), [Flat UI Colors 2](https://flatuicolors.com/) and [0to255.com](https://www.0to255.com/).